janmg/logstash-input-azure_blob_storage/README.md

 curl -XPUT 'localhost:9600/_node/logging?pretty' -H 'Content-Type: application/json' -d'{"logger.logstash.inputs.azureblobstorage" : "DEBUG"}'
 ```

+because debug also makes logstash chatty, there are also debug_timer and debug_until that can be used to print additional informantion on what the pipeline is doing and how long it takes. debug_until is for the number of events until debug is disabled.

 ## Other Configuration Examples
 For nsgflowlogs, a simple configuration looks like this